-It might sound strange that so many people drop garbage disposals, but the reality is that they can be heavy- and so if you are doing work around your sink and need to remove the unit and then put it back in, it is a good idea to plan to put in some kind of lower support that will keep the disposal from falling while you re-install it.
+It might sound strange that so many people drop garbage disposals, but the reality is that they can be heavy.
+If you are doing work around your sink and need to remove the unit and then put it back in, it is a good idea to plan to put in some kind of lower support that will keep the disposal from falling while you re-install it.

-One big problem that can occur with a garbage disposal can be related to the drain pipe that removes the wastewater from your kitchen.
+One big problem that can occur with garbage disposals can be related to the drainpipe that removes the wastewater from your kitchen.
 The biggest culprits are usually:

-One family was experiencing their kitchen sink stopping up with water, draining slowly over the course of a couple of months and then eventually it wouldn’t drain at all.
-Despite using regular drain cleaning products (like Draino, which Jennings Plumbing does not recommend), the situation did not improve.
-They gave us a call, we came out with a drain snake and camera, then we were able to quickly pinpoint the problem and had their pipe cleaned out and operating normally shortly afterwards.
+One family was experiencing their kitchen sink stopping up with water, draining slowly over the course of a couple of months, and then eventually it wouldn’t drain at all.
+Despite using regular drain cleaning products (like Draino, which Jennings Plumbing does not recommend due to the damage it can cause to pipes over time), the situation did not improve.
+They gave us a call, we came out with a drain snake and camera, then we were able to quickly pinpoint the problem and had their pipe cleaned out and operating normally shortly afterward.